 If I’m depressed, I’m thinking about myself, because I’ve never depressed when I’m thinking about other people and not thinking about other people like what they didn’t do for me or what they should have done that they’re not doing or what they are doing that they shouldn’t be doing.

-But what I’m thinking how can I help someone else?
-How much do I love other people, I’m never depressed in that state.
+But what I’m thinking about how can I help someone else?
+How much do I love other people?
+I’m never depressed in that state.

 Depression to me is a function of selfishness, self-centeredness.

-This is ironically, why it seems like a lot of people don’t want to give up the depression and don’t identify that as a character defect.
+This is, ironically, why it seems like a lot of people don’t want to give up depression and don’t identify that as a character defect.